bartaliskrisztian/sapifeedback/README.md

   </tr>
  </table>

-With the help of popap modals, the user can delete a feedback and also see the feedback's image.
+With the help of popup modals, the user can delete a feedback and also see the feedback's image.

  <table align="center" >
   <tr>